Ethereum Staking Deposits Dip Due to Regulatory Pressure and Shapella Upgrade

 Full disclaimer: This platform includes third party opinions.
 We do not endorse their accuracy.
 Digital asset prices can be volatile.
 Do your own research.
 See full terms here.

-On April 9, on-chain analytics provider Glassnode reported on the current state of the Ethereum staking ecosystem.
+Due to increased regulatory pressure and the Shapella upgrade scheduled for April 12, Ethereum staking deposits have decreased slightly in recent weeks.
+Glassnode, an on-chain analytics provider, published a report on the current state of the Ethereum staking ecosystem on April 9.

-The data revealed that deposit activities are currently low “due to regulatory pressure and the Shanghai upgrade.”

-Financial regulators in the United States have been coming down hard on crypto this year.
-The Securities and Exchange Commission (SEC) is adamant that Ether (ETH) is a security and has cracked down on staking despite there being no official legislation from Congress classifying ETH as such.
+According to the data, deposit activity is currently low “due to regulatory pressure and the Shanghai upgrade.”
+This year, financial regulators in the United States have been particularly harsh on cryptocurrency.
+Even though there is no official legislation from Congress classifying ETH as a security, the Securities and Exchange Commission (SEC) is adamant that Ether ETH $1,859 is a security and has cracked down on staking.

-The Ethereum network will undergo a long-awaited upgrade on April 12.
-The Shapella hard fork, also known as the Shanghai hard fork, will enable the phased release of ETH staked on the Beacon Chain.

-These two factors have caused the dip in Ethereum staking deposits, according to Glassnode.
+On April 12, the Ethereum network will receive a long-awaited upgrade.
+Shapella, also known as the Shanghai hard fork, will allow for the phased release of ETH staked on the Beacon Chain.
+According to Glassnode, these two factors are to blame for the drop in Ethereum staking deposits.

-Lido takes a 10% commission and offers the potential of earning additional yields on DeFi platforms through its staking token Lido Staked ETH (stETH).
-This explains the shift over time as savvy stakers switched to more profitable platforms.
+Lido charges a 10% commission and provides the opportunity to earn additional yields on DeFi platforms via its staking token, Lido Staked ETH. (stETH).
+This explains the gradual shift as savvy investors shifted to more profitable platforms.

-Analysts have predicted that liquid staking platforms such as Lido will get a boost when ETH is released from the Beacon Chain after the Shapella upgrade.
+Analysts predict that when ETH is released from the Beacon Chain following the Shapella upgrade, liquid staking platforms such as Lido will benefit.

 View full text